jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
+    - Ability to easily use depends logic outside fastapi
+        - with context manager to call dependency functions
+    - Refator event logic to use depends logic seamlessly
     - Create common project
         - Authentication via fastapi middleware using jwt token + dynamodb / api call?